sudhanshusingh-g/product_microservice/README.md

 The Product Service is a core microservice in an e-commerce backend system, responsible for managing product-related operations.
 It acts as a bridge between the product catalog and other services like order management, inventory, and recommendations.
-Built using Spring Boot, this microservice is designed to be scalable, maintainable, and efficient, ensuring seamless integration with other components of the system.
+Built using Spring Boot, this microservice is designed to be scalable, maintainable, and efficient, ensuring seamless integration with other components of the system..

 ## Features
 - Product Management: Provides CRUD (Create, Read, Update, Delete) operations for managing product information.